SC2Mapster/m3addon/README.md

 * The importing of m3 files works like this:
   1. The method loadModel of the m3.py file gets called to create a python data structure of the m3 file content.
   2. This data structure gets then used to create corresponding blender data structures
-* The exporing works the other way round:
+* The exporting works the other way round:
   1. The data structures of blender gets used to create m3.py data structures that represent a m3 file.
   2. The method saveAndInvalidateModel of the m3.py file gets used to convert the latter data structure into a m3 file.